 Non-tribal members fishing inland waters that overlay Indian trust property need a tribal fishing license.
-Non-tribal members fishing on the Missouri River and its impoundments need only the state license.
+Non-tribal members fishina on the Missouri River and its impoundments need only the state license.
 However, anglers fishing the Missouri River from tribal lands may need to purchase a tribal fishing license or access permit from the tribe to fish from shore.

-DISABLED ANGLER ASSISTINCE PERMIT
+ANGLER ASSISTANCE PERMIT

-The Department may issue a Disabled Angler Assistance permit to a person with a valid fishing license, or who is exempt from licensing requirements, who has a physical or developmental disability that prevents them from being able to perform any of the activities associated with fishing.
+The Department may issue an Angler Assistance permit to a person with a valid fishing license, or who is exempt from licensing requirements, who has a physical or developmental disability that prevents them from being able to perform any of the activities associated with fishing.
 The permit allows another person to assist the permitted individual while fishing, in accordance with existing regulations, and without the need to possess a valid fishing license.
-A Disabled Angler Assistance permit may be issued on either a temporary or permanent basis, dependent on the type of disability, at the discretion of the Department.
+An Angler Assistance permit may be issued on either a temporary or permanent basis, dependent on the type of disability, at the discretion of the Department.

-2023 Resident Fees
+2024 Resident Fees

-The license period is December 15, 2022 through January 31, 2024 Annual Fishing.....\$28 One-Day Fishing\$8 Combination License\$55 Senior Combination (65 and over).....\$40 Senior Annual Fishing (65 and over).....\$12 Habitat Stamp......\$10
+The license period is December 15, 2023 through January 31, 2025

+Annual Fishing \$28

+One-Day Fishing

+Combination License \$55

+Senior Combination (65 and over) \$40

+Senior Annual Fishing (65 and over) \$12

+Habitat Stamp